danielecr/heap-visualizer/README-heap.md

 The objective of visual reppresentation is to show the operations made during heap insertion, search, deletion, and so on.

-So, every element should be reppresentable by a `Box`, every `Box` should have a `Text caption` inside, and maybe including some graphical sign or no-a-letter glyph to separate infos.
+So, every element should be reppresentable by a `Box`, every `Box` should have a `Text caption` inside, and maybe including some graphical sign or not-a-letter glyph to separate infos.

-Each Box should be linked with other (say parents and/or children) by an `Arc`.
-An `Arc` is a line has a sourceBox and a targetBox.
-It should be possible to draw the `Arc` satisfying the requirement of "not passing through the Box.
+Each Box should be linked with other (say parents and/or children) by an `Edge`.
+An `Edge` is a line has a sourceBox and a targetBox.
+It should be possible to draw the `Edge` satisfying the requirement of "not passing through the Box.

-To warrant this property, the drawing system must know where is the `Box` and where is the `Arc`, relative to each other.
+To warrant this property, the drawing system must know where is the `Box` and where is the `Edge`, relative to each other.

 For example:

-* is the `Arc` _above_ the `Box`? then the line of the `Arc` is attached to the _top_ line of the `Box`
+* is the `Edge` _above_ the `Box`? then the line of the `Edge` is attached to the _top_ line of the `Box`
-* is the `Arc` _below_ the `Box`? then the line of the `Arc` is attached to the _bottom_ line of the `Box`
+* is the `Edge` _below_ the `Box`? then the line of the `Edge` is attached to the _bottom_ line of the `Box`

 Is there any other option?
 Nope.
 To estabilish the _above_ property of 2 graphical elements it can be used Geometrical computing technics, or this could be defined by the domain itself.
-Let's say that an `Arc` is identified by its link from the parent Box, to the children Box, and let's say that the visualization of the tree goes from top to the bottom, parent to children.
+Let's say that an `Edge` is identified by its link from the parent Box, to the children Box, and let's say that the visualization of the tree goes from top to the bottom, parent to children.

-So, easily the `Arc` is attached to the bottom of the parent Box (source), and to the top of the child Box (target).
+So, easily the `Edge` is attached to the bottom of the parent Box (source), and to the top of the child Box (target).

-Drawing an `Arc` translate to:
+Drawing an `Edge` translate to:

 * find the middle of the bottom of the Box of the origin
 * find the middle of the top of the Box of the target